 - Stereoselective Reactions: Reactions that favor the formation of one stereoisomer over another.

 Many enzymes, which are biological catalysts, are highly stereospecific due to the chiral nature of their active sites.
-This means that they can selectively interact with one enantiomer of a chiral molecule while ignoring the other.
-This selectivity is essential for the proper functioning of biological processes.
-For example, one enantiomer of a drug might be effective in treating a disease, while the other enantiomer might be inactive or even harmful.
+Still, this selectivity is essential for the proper functioning of biological processes.
+On the flip side, this means that they can selectively interact with one enantiomer of a chiral molecule while ignoring the other.
+Here's one way to look at it: one enantiomer of a drug might be effective in treating a disease, while the other enantiomer might be inactive or even harmful Simple, but easy to overlook..

 Common Pitfalls and Misconceptions